 It is well known that doubling the amount of hops in the boil can yield less than double the IBUs in the finished beer.
 When modeling IBUs, therefore, a hopping-rate correction factor is needed, with utilization decreasing as the concentration of hops increases.
 This post describes a model of alpha-acid solubility at boiling, based on the work of Mark Malowicki and experimental data.
 This solubility model can be used for hopping-rate correction in IBU prediction.
 This model is a refinement of the model described in Four Experiments on Alpha-Acid Utilization and IBUs.
 In this revised model, the alpha-acid solubility at boiling and typical wort pH is not a fixed value, but begins at 240 ppm and increases gradually to 490 ppm.
 At concentrations below 240 ppm, all of the alpha acids dissolve into the wort.
 At concentrations greater than 240 ppm, the solubility limit can be modeled with the equation 490 × (1 − e−0.00280×[AA]0) where [AA]0 is the concentration of alpha acids when added to the wort.
 Any alpha acids that are above this limit are quickly degraded and do not contribute to the isomerized alpha acids (or oxidized alpha acids) in the finished beer.
-This model demonstrates a good fit to available IBU data at a variety of hopping rates and boil times, but is probably not the final word on this topic.
+This model demonstrates a good fit to available IBU data at a variety of hopping rates and boil times.

 1.1 Hopping Rates and Utilization